bailey572/cplusplus/GnuTools/project/Makefile.md

 ### Prerequisites

-Prerequisites are zero or more dependencies the target requires to have executed prior to its own processing.
+Prerequisites are zero or more dependencies the target requires to be executed prior to its own processing.
 These can be variable assignment, inline functions, or calls to additional targets.
 If a target depends on another target, it guarantees that target will be run prior, and if a target depends on a file, it will check to see if that file has changed to avoid executing redundantly.
 When reading a list of prerequisites, you should read them from right to left as that is how they will be executed.

 For example: